-While not quite as good as a deal we showcased last month, Amazon Australia now has the 1TB model Xbox One X for $599, which isn't a huge saving but it's still $50 less than the current RRP.
+While not as cheap as last month's deal, Amazon Australia now has the 1TB model Xbox One X for $619, which isn't a huge saving but it's still $30 less than the current RRP.
 View Deal

 Why should I buy an Xbox One X?

 While not technically a 'next-gen' console, the Xbox One X is still a powerful upgrade over the current Xbox One lineup.
 To simplify things, it's more aligned with Sony's PS4 Pro than it is anything else.
 The target audience of both consoles are gamers with a 4K HDR TV who want to squeeze the best graphical performance possible out of their favoured console.
 For those gamers without a 4K TV, there will be modest performance boosts although it's likely not worth the upgrade if you don't have a 4K HDR TV.